SergiuCl/coronaCases/project/README.md

 ## **Introduction**

 * Coronavirus Project is a web application developed in Flask.
-The web application contains regularly updated information about the new Coronavirus situation around the world and is focused on Austria, the country where I currently live.
+The web application contains regularly updated information about the new Coronavirus situation around the world with focus on Austria, the country where I currently live.

 <br/>